-Evidence Outcomes 21st Century Skills and Readiness Competencies a.
-Analyze the relationships between economic goals and the allocation of scarce resources b.
-Explain how economic choices by individuals, businesses, governments, and societies incur opportunity costs c.
-Understand that effective decision-making requires comparing the additional (marginal) costs of alternatives with the additional (marginal) benefits d.
-Identify influential entrepreneurs and describe how they have utilized resources to produce goods and services Inquiry Questions: 1.
-How is marginal thinking used in determining societal and individual decisions?
-2. How has globalization changed the availability of human capital?
-3. What are some of the ways that the values of a society affect the goods and services it produces?
-4. What entrepreneurial idea would solve some of the world scarcity issues?
-Relevance and Application: 1.
-The availability of natural resources, such as fossil fuels and blood diamonds, has an impact on economic decisions made in a global economy.
-2. Entrepreneurship and innovation create new paradigms to address scarcity and choice.
-Examples include electric cars, cell phones, social networking, Internet, and satellite television.
-3. Natural resources can be scarce in the world or specific regions, impacting markets and creating innovation such as projects developed to provide clean drinking water around the world, lack of water in the Middle East created significant desalination research).
-4. Marginal thinking allows for good economic decisions to be made by individuals, businesses, and governments.
-Nature of Economics: 1.
-When using an economic way of thinking individuals study how productive resources are changing in order to anticipate new problems with scarcity of desired resources 2.
-Economic thinkers analyze how economies utilize resources to meet the cumulative wants and needs of the individuals in a society 3.
+- Analyze the relationships between economic goals and the allocation of scarce resources (DOK 2-3) - Explain how economic choices by individuals, businesses, governments, and societies incur opportunity costs (DOK 1-2) - c.
+Understand that effective decision-making requires comparing the additional (marginal) costs of alternatives with the additional (marginal) benefits (DOK 1-2) - d.
+Identify influential entrepreneurs and describe how they have utilized resources to produce goods and services (DOK 1-2)

+- 1. How is marginal thinking used in determining societal and individual decisions? - 2.
+How has globalization changed the availability of human capital?

+- 3. What are some of the ways that the values of a society affect the goods and services it produces? - 4.
+What entrepreneurial idea would solve some of the world scarcity issues?

+- 1. The availability of natural resources, such as fossil fuels and blood diamonds, has an impact on economic decisions made in a global economy. - 2.
+Entrepreneurship and innovation create new paradigms to address scarcity and choice.
+Examples include electric cars, cell phones, social networking, Internet, and satellite television. - 3.
+Natural resources can be scarce in the world or specific regions, impacting markets and creating innovation such as projects developed to provide clean drinking water around the world, lack of water in the Middle East created significant desalination research). - 4.
+Marginal thinking allows for good economic decisions to be made by individuals, businesses, and governments.

+- 1. When using an economic way of thinking individuals study how productive resources are changing in order to anticipate new problems with scarcity of desired resources - 2.
+Economic thinkers analyze how economies utilize resources to meet the cumulative wants and needs of the individuals in a society - 3.
 When using an economic way of thinking individuals study factors that lead to increased economic interdependence, increased productivity, and improved standard of living for the individuals in a society.

-Extended Evidence Outcomes Extended Bandiness Competencies Extended Evidence Outcomes Extended Readiness Competencies With appropriate supports, students can: Content based access skills: Explain what happens when there is not enough of a good or service Accessing resources in the community
+Content Area: Social Studies Standard: 3.
+Economics